Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 ### UI Integration

 The System Widget replaces the previous separate ServiceStatusWidget and SystemMetricsWidget, providing:
-- Tabbed interface for organized access to system information
+- Single-page interface for streamlined access to system information
 - Real-time metrics with WebSocket updates and polling fallback
+- Full-width sparkline graphs for better data visualization
 - Admin-only controls with proper permission enforcement
 - Integrated health status display with uptime and environment information